 — A Googler (@google) May 28, 2014

 Who knows if this is a hoax or not, but the first stories leaked seem pretty legit.
 According to the official Google blog, “[Google’s self-driving cars will] be designed to operate safely and autonomously without requiring human intervention.
-They won’t have a steering wheel, accelerator pedal, or brake pedal… because they don’t need them.
+They won’t have a steering wheel, accelerator pedal, or brake pedal because they don’t need them.
 Our software and sensors do all the work.”
 Google goes on to state, “The vehicles will be very basic—we want to learn from them and adapt them as quickly as possible—but they will take you where you want to go at the push of a button.
 And that’s an important step toward improving road safety and transforming mobility for millions of people.”

 Maybe these Google Cars could usher in a new state of safety on the road, putting an end to fatal car crashes and perhaps even dependency on foreign oil.
 Time will tell.

-Watch a first-drive video from Google.
+Watch the first-drive video from Google.

-Google has plans to build out about a hundred prototype vehicles, and have plans to run small pilot program in California in the next couple of years.
+Google has plans to build out about a hundred prototype vehicles, and have plans to run a small pilot program in California in the next couple of years.
 “We’re going to learn a lot from this experience, and if the technology develops as we hope, we’ll work with partners to bring this technology into the world safely,” opines Google.